Can Aspergillosis be Cured?

 • Caspofungin or micafungin.

-Voriconazole (Vfend) has proven to be the most effective treatment for aspergillosis infections.
+Voriconazole has proven to be the most effective treatment for aspergillosis infections.
 However, these drugs can have serious side effects, including kidney and liver damage.
 Seek medical advice if any issues emerge.

 2. Corticosteroids

-In case of bronchopulmonary aspergillosis, antifungal medicines don’t work well.
+In allergic bronchopulmonary aspergillosis, antifungal medications alone are insufficient; however, azole antifungals may be used alongside corticosteroids to reduce fungal burden and lower steroid requirements.
 They work by preventing existing asthma or cystic fibrosis from worsening.

 • They can also be combined with oral corticosteroids to reduce the dose of steroids and improve lung function.